microsoft/vscode-dev-containers/containers/python-3/README.md

 ## Summary

-*A basic dev container definition for developing Python 3 applications in a container.
+*Develop Python 3 applications.
 Installs dependencies from your requirements.txt file and the Python extension.*

 | Metadata | Value |
 |----------|-------|